141.3 Local Funding Options

 The Commission or its representative prior to implementation must approve all changes to corporation articles of incorporation, bylaws, finance plan, and project plans.
 A Corporation project will be treated as a commission highway for purposes of law enforcement.
 All state laws pertaining to maintaining, signing, damaging, and obstructing roads will apply to the corporation project, with responsibility given to the corporation engineer or employee identified by the board.

 22.214.171.124.7 Step 7 - Project Title Transfer, Corporation Dissolution

 Upon project completion and payment of all related costs, title to the project will be transferred to the MHTC.
 All remaining assets will be liquidated and deposited in the State Road Fund.
 The board will then dissolve the corporation as per Sections 238.300 to 238.360 and Chapter 355, RSMo, with MHTC's prior approval.

 - Articles of dissolution will be executed in triplicate by the corporation by its president and attested to by the secretary.

 - Triplicate originals must be delivered to the Secretary of State

 - The Secretary of State will stamp each original "filed" with the month, day and year of the filing.

-- The Secretary of State will file one original in his/her office.
+- The Secretary of State will file one original in the Secretary of State's office.

 - The Secretary of State will issue two certificates of dissolution and affix them to the remaining originals.